 BOARD OF DIRECTORS

 Governance.
-The Governance of DaytonDefense shall be accomplished by the Board of Directors or "Board".
+The Governance of DaytonDefense shall be accomplished by the Board of Directors or "Board."
 The Board shall consist of Officers, Directors, and Ex Officio Board Members as defined below.
-Officers and Directors shall be deemed voting members of the Board and Ex-Officio Board Members are non-voting.
+Officers and Directors shall be deemed voting members of the Board.
+The Ex-Officio Board Members and Executive Director are non-voting members of the Board.
 A quorum shall be five (5) voting members present and voting, one of whom must be the President or Vice President.
 A majority vote will be required on all matters; the President shall break any tie votes and dead locks.
 The President or Vice President may suspend a vote on any matter he or she considers of such import that it requires the full Board's attention, and may present the matter for a vote in lieu of a meeting by transmitting it to the remaining members for a vote via electronic or telephonic means.

 Structure.
-The Board shall consist of nine (9) total Officers and Directors plus a non-voting Executive Director as follows:
+The Board shall consist of ten (10) total Officers and Directors plus a non-voting Executive Director as follows: